sebboyer/Deep_ensembling/README.md

 ### How to use : Test models

 The script testing.py allows you to test you trained models.
+More importantly it allows you to have them vote in a structured way that you can define.
+We provide a default structure :
+- create_net_func = create_simple_network : is a structure where all provided models vote in three different ways (classic sum-vote, rank-based vote, and normalized vote), then those three votes are aggregated using a last classic vote to produce the final output.

 The following lines will test the AUC of all pre-trained models in 'TrainedModels.p' on the list of DataSet provided in X_test_list, y_test_list (second dimension of DataSets in X_test_list must be the same as the second dimensions of the DataSets used during training).

 ```python
 import testing as test